GriersonMarucciLab/Minesweeper/README.md

  in gama_data/guess. viability_of_ne_focus_sets_pickles.zip contains the viability data of these simulations and the Python script used to collect it.

 The add stage was executed on OC2 by running the files in gama_management.zip -> gama/add.
 The submission scripts and other files automatically created to run the simulations on the cluster can be found in gama_run_files.zip -> gama_run_files/add.
-The simulation output can be found in gama_data/add and an overview of the simulation results can be found in ko.db where the batchDescrription.name is some derivative of �mix_ne_focus_split�.
+The simulation output can be found in gama_data/add and an overview of the simulation results can be found in ko.db where the batchDescrription.name is some derivative of mix_ne_focus_split.

 The mate stage was executed on OC2 by running the file in gama_management.zip -> gama/mate.
 The submission scripts and other files automatically created to run the simulations on the cluster can be found in gama_run_files.zip -> gama_run_files/mate.
-The simulation output can be found in gama_data/mate and an overview of the simulation results can be found in ko.db where batchDescription.name is some derivative of �big_mix_of_split_mixes�.
+The simulation output can be found in gama_data/mate and an overview of the simulation results can be found in ko.db where batchDescription.name is some derivative of big_mix_of_split_mixes.

 Equipment
 ---------
-We used the University of Bristol Advanced Computing Research Centres�s BlueGem, a 900-core supercomputer, which uses the Slurm queuing system, to run whole-cell model simulations.
+We used the University of Bristol Advanced Computing Research Centress BlueGem, a 900-core supercomputer, which uses the Slurm queuing system, to run whole-cell model simulations.
 GAMA also used BlueCrystal, a 3568-core supercomputer, which uses the PBS queuing system.
 We used a standard office desktop computer, with 8GB of ram, to write new code, interact with the supercomputer, and run single whole-cell model simulations.
 We used the following GUI software on Windows/Linux Cent OS: Notepad++ for code editing, Putty (ssh software)/the terminal to access the supercomputer, and FileZilla (ftp software) to move files in bulk to and from the supercomputer.